Magnetic-field-induced corner states in quantum spin Hall insulators: Corner states from a two-mass Dirac theory

-\emph{Corner states.}-- Let us now redefine the coordinate $x$ along the ``curved'' edge so that $x=0$ corresponds to the meeting corner.
-The latter means that $M_x$ and $M_y$ in Eq.~(\ref{eq:6}) are now the functions of $x$, and $\hat{k}_x=-i\partial/\partial{x}$.
+Let us now redefine the coordinate $x$ along the ``curved'' edge so that $x=0$ corresponds to the meeting corner.
+We model the corner as a junction of two semi-infinite edge segments ($x<0$ and $x>0$) characterized by different constant mass vectors $(M_x,M_y)$ far from the corner.
+The latter means that $M_x$ and $M_y$ in Eq.~(\ref{eq:8}) are now the functions of $x$, and $\hat{k}_x=-i\partial/\partial{x}$.
 Note that the edge Hamiltonian is defined in disjoint regions out of $x=0$.
 As a boundary condition at $x=0$, we further assume the continuity of the edge wave-function.
+In view of the above, the Schr\"{o}dinger equation for the corner states takes the form